berlin0308/AI-Persona-Adept/README.md

-# AI Persona Adept - a customized personality assessment
+# AI Persona Adept: Your Personalized Consultant

 ## Introduction
-This project is a personality assessment application developed using the OpenAI API, designed to provide a more personalized assessment of the user's personality, offering an engaging and valuable personality evaluation.
+This project is a Personality Assessment Application developed using **OpenAI API**, designed to provide a more personalized assessment of the user's personality, offering an engaging and valuable personality evaluation.

 ## Repository Structure